GroundReport: Content

 GroundReport used a Wikipedia-like model of volunteer editors and community feedback, combined with a star rating system.
 Contributors chose from a range of Creative Commons licenses.
 On September 17, 2008, select contributors were given the ability to revise content in any article.
 In May 2009, GroundReport implemented a vetting system that requires review and approval of every contributor.
-GroundReport has a strict copyright policy and distributed vetting system.
-Contributors who plagiarized or posted copyright-infringing material were banned from the site.

-Among the news stories covered by GroundReport's contributors were the United States presidential election of 2008, the 2008 Mumbai attacks, the 2009 Iranian presidential election protests, and the aftermath of the 2010 Haiti earthquake.

 According to Adweek, GroundReport received 29,187 unique visitors in December 2010, down from 60,802 monthly unique visitors earlier that year.
 The Adweek journalist commented: "Even during major events, GroundReport's influence was very small.
 As the BBC News reported in an article on Dec.
 1, 2008, following terror attacks in Mumbai that had been covered on the site, 'it is worth noting that the original story on the GroundReport Web site has attracted fewer than 200 viewers so far, whereas untold millions have watched television reports in India and around the world.
 GroundReport's content was syndicated to Google News.

 In July 2015, volunteers from Injustice Anywhere began to help with restructuring, and a redesign of GroundReport.com launched on September 22, 2015.